Pedestrian Dead-Reckoning (PDR) – An Introduction

 Example of a pedestrian dead-reckoning system.
 From left to right; raw inertial data from accelerometers, gyroscopes, magnetometers and barometer is fused and processed.
 This is combined with step detection, stride length, step heading and device orientation to provide trajectory (heading and distance) of the person.
 The user’s trajectory, step count and a means of detecting the type of activity are fused and processed to provide a PDR solution.

-Other considerations in a PDR system
+Other Considerations in a PDR System

 Pedestrian dead-reckoning remains an emerging technology due mainly to being able to successfully detect and process the complexities and nuances of human movement as the wearer tackles different terrains, tasks and environments.
 A PDR device is likely to be attached to the user’s clothing or a belt, for example, and this can make the device orientation unpredictable.
 This introduces additional discrepancies between device heading and user heading that are practically non-existent in strap-down INS vehicle applications.